Cruise (autonomous vehicle)

-Cruise LLC is an American self-driving car company headquartered in San Francisco, California.
-Founded in 2013 by Kyle Vogt and Dan Kan, Cruise tests and develops autonomous car technology.
-The company is a largely-autonomous subsidiary of General Motors.
+Cruise LLC was an American self-driving car company that became a subsidiary of General Motors, headquartered in San Francisco, California.
+Founded in 2013 by Kyle Vogt and Dan Kan, Cruise tested and developed autonomous car technology.
+The company was acquired by General Motors in 2016, and operated as a largely autonomous subsidiary, focusing on producing a fleet of driverless taxis.
+Following a series of incidents, it suspended operations in October 2023, and Kyle Vogt resigned as CEO in November 2023.
+The company began returning its vehicles to public roads in May 2024.